-- A. The failure of a parent or caretaker relative to cooperate with DHS-OCSS in establishing paternity or in establishing, modifying, or enforcing a support order with respect to a child and failure to qualify for good cause results in the imposition of a financial sanction. - B. The financial sanction is equal to a twenty-five percent (25%) reduction of the entire assistance unit's standard of assistance before the application of any income disregards.
+- A. Due to the COVID-19 virus and the national state of emergency, the Department of Human Services has temporarily suspended the compliancy requirements of plan participation as a condition of eligibility.
+The requirement of compliance may continue based on the individual's ability to participate from home.
+If participation is not possible, sanctions will-may not be imposed due to the COVID-19 crisis. - B. The failure of a parent or caretaker relative to cooperate with DHS-OCSS in establishing paternity or in establishing, modifying, or enforcing a support order with respect to a child and failure to qualify for good cause results in the imposition of a financial sanction. - CB.
+The financial sanction is equal to a twenty-five percent (25%) reduction of the entire assistance unit's standard of assistance before the application of any income disregards.
 The sanction renders the noncompliant parent or caretaker relative ineligible for cash assistance.
 However, the noncompliant parent or caretaker relative will still be required to cooperate with, and participate in, employment plan opportunities.
-Further, after three months' sanction due to noncompliance with OCSS (or due to similar non-compliance with employment plan opportunities), the family unit will be subject to closure due to full-family sanction. - C. DHS-OCSS notifies the RI Works Program representative of the failure to cooperate, and the RI Works Program representative must take the necessary action on the case. - D. The reduction in assistance and ineligibility of the sanctioned individual shall continue until the parent/caretaker relative who refused to comply with child support cooperation requirements consents to and cooperates with the agency in satisfying those requirements, or until the three-month full-family sanction begins.
+Further, after three months' sanction due to non-compliance with OCSS (or due to similar non-compliance with employment plan opportunities), the family unit will be subject to closure due to full-family sanction.

+- DHS-OCSS notifies the RI Works Program representative of the failure to cooperate, and the RI Works Program representative must take the necessary action on the case. - ED.
+The reduction in assistance and ineligibility of the sanctioned individual shall continue until the parent/caretaker relative who refused to comply with child support cooperation requirements consents to and cooperates with the agency in satisfying those requirements, or until the three-month full-family sanction begins.
 DHS-OCSS notifies the RI Works Program staff of any compliance for appropriate follow-up by the RI Works Program representative.